 Unfortunately, if you refuse to provide this, you’ll simply be refused entry to the countries participating.

-When is EES coming in and will it affect my trip?
+When is EES coming in?

 What’s Halsbury doing to ensure my trip runs smoothly?